You are here

-- Career Services: Career Services helps students learn about their individual interests, goals and strengths through counseling, experiential opportunities, and employment.
+- Career Development Center: The Career Development Center helps students learn about their individual interests, goals and strengths through counseling, experiential opportunities, and employment.

 - Disability Access Services (DAS): Disabilities Access Services serves students with access to University programs and services through accommodations, education, consultation and advocacy.

 - Educational Opportunities Program (EOP): The EOP Office provides services for students whose life experiences have impacted their access to education.

 - Equity and Inclusion: The Office of Equity and Inclusion insures equal opportunity by responding to discrimination or harassment concerns or complaints, implementing policies and practices, giving advice and guidance, and providing training and education related to affirmative action and equal opportunity.

 - Financial Aid: The Office of Financial Aid and Scholarships offers many financial aid choices for undergraduate and graduate students, including grants, loans, and work-study.

 - Human Services Resource Center: HSRC works to alleviate the effects of hunger, poverty, and other human needs so that students can pursue a quality education.
 Services provided include an emergency food pantry, meal subsidies, emergency housing assistance.

-- Intercultural Student Services (ISS): Intercultural Student Services provides support for campus diversity and cultural centers.
+- Diversity and Cultural Engaement (DCE): Diversity and Cultural Engagement provides support for campus diversity and cultural centers.

 Health and Wellness